 Students who are expecting a child are encouraged to report their pregnancy.

-As a rule, students at Hochschule Bremen can be granted leave of absence from their studies in accordance with the matriculation regulations – at the earliest after the end of the first semester of study.
+Students at the City University of Aplied Sciences can be granted leave of absence from their studies in accordance with the matriculation regulations – at the earliest after the end of the first semester of study.
+International students can also apply for leave of absence (e.g. for pregnancy and parental leave).
+This could have an impact on your residence status!

 Looking for a work placement?
 We would like to support you in your search for a suitable placement.
 Our website now provides an overview of the companies and organisations where HSB students have recently completed their placement.
 In order to find a suitable placement provider, you can specify in advance in which faculty you are studying and, if applicable, which country you are interested in.